skp1008/BOC-Inflation-Forecasting/README.md

 # Project Overview 📊

-A **Bayesian Vector Autoregression (BVAR)** model for Canadian inflation forecasting and optimal monetary policy path optimization.
 This project replicates Bank of Canada-style macroeconomic modeling to generate reliable CPI forecasts and recommend optimal interest rate paths that maintain the 2% inflation target.
+It uses a **Bayesian Vector Autoregression (BVAR)** model and **Monte Carlo** simulations to find the optimal monetary policy path.

 ## Objective 🎯